Best Friends New York Lifesaving Center is currently closed

 The situation in New York City continues to evolve rapidly.
-Schools were ordered closed this week, and the city has implemented other measures that greatly limit congregating.
+Schools were ordered closed, and the city has implemented other measures that greatly limit congregating.
 With that understanding and a lot of soul searching we've made the decision to close to the public as of Monday, March 16.

-Our center animals are all moving into foster care and staff will be available to receive supplies and support foster parents from the center for a period of time.
+Our center animals have all moved into foster care and staff will be available to receive supplies and support foster parents from the center for a period of time.

 While we may be closing the doors to the center, we're not closing our doors to lifesaving.
 Our operations will move entirely to something that will look and feel more like a foster-based rescue, with a focus on retooling our resources to help support Animal Care Centers of NYC through this time.

 New York City and the surrounding areas has a number of resources available both to those in need of assistance and those looking to help.
 You can find all of those here: https://ny.bestfriends.org/news/2020/05/new-york-covid-19-resources

 As of March 30, adoptions will take place remotely through an online application and video-conference meet-and-greets.

 *Due to the overwhelming number of adoption survey responses we receive, we are unable to respond individually to every applicant.
 Surveys are reviewed on a first-come first-served system, if you are scheduled for a meet and greet, you will be contacted within 72 hours of survey submission*

 To arrange an adoption:

 - Search for available pets *Applications that note a specific animal of interest will be prioritized*

 - Complete either the Dog Adoption Survey or Cat Adoption Survey, the results of which will be sent to our adoption counselors for review.